Phyllanthus manono

-Glochidion manono, also known as manono or mahame in Tahitian, is a species of shrub or small tree in the family Phyllanthaceae.
+Phyllanthus manono, also known as manono or mahame in Tahitian, is a species of shrub or small tree in the family Phyllanthaceae.
 It is endemic to the Windward Society Islands in French Polynesia, where it is found on the islands of Tahiti and Moorea.
-Compared to other species of Glochidion in the Society Islands, G. manono is found in relatively low-elevation areas, including some disturbed environments.
+Compared to other species of Phyllanthus in the Society Islands, G. manono is found in relatively low-elevation areas, including some disturbed environments.